mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/call.md

 [Register Now](https://www.corona-tem.com/registration/){: .btn .btn--info}

 ## Call for Poster Presentations (NSWC Corona Only):
 Are you interested in presenting your exciting and innovative Corona projects?
-Enterprise ISEA of the Future - Corona is currently looking for poster presenters and lecturers for our upcoming Technical Exchange Meeting (TEM) hosted in-person!
+Enterprise ISEA of the Future - Corona is currently looking for poster presenters for our upcoming Technical Exchange Meeting (TEM) hosted in-person!
 Join us by showcasing your hard work, innovation, and technical skills.
 Poster presenters are expected to write a 400 word maximum abstract outlining the technical content of the poster material.
 * The **deadline** to register as a presenter is close of business ______, 2023.
 * Poster presenters' **deadline** to submit an abstract is by close of business _____, 2023
 * The **deadline** to submit your poster is close of business ______, 2023.